 Minor landtake from property to north of fire station

-PB clarified that there is no research which substantiates his opinion however explained that there is a middle ground “red zone” where design standards show that pedestrian crossings are considered to be unsafe, this was discussed further.
+PB clarified that the design standards indicated that there is a middle ground “red zone” where pedestrian crossings close to roundabouts are considered to be less safe, this was discussed further.

 Concerns were raised by DJ regarding the close proximity of the proposed controlled crossing to the roundabout and the speed with which traffic exits the roundabout.
-SW mentioned that a cycle route had been proposed on Strensall Road and TC confirmed that a cycle route is planned for Strensall Road as part of the proposals for a wider cycle route.
+SW mentioned that a cycle route had been proposed on Strensall Road and TC confirmed that an offroad cycle route is an aspiration for Strensall Road as part of the proposals for an upgrade of the wider cycle route network.

 Cllr Doughty mentioned that there is a latent demand for a north/south route as currently 6 double decker buses travel to Huntington school.
 SW mentioned that as a result of the developments included in the Local Plan, there will be an increase in pedestrians with Wigginton, Haxby and Strensall roundabouts generally recognised as being the most congested.